 A live feed webcam located in my office at the Ohio State University broadcasted the activities of composting worms in action.
 The meals were made of waste foods that worms like – carrot pulp, asparagus ends, coffee grounds, banana peels – on a bedding of shredded newspaper and coco coir.
 The worm bin was illuminated with infrared light to protect the worms from visible light, which can harm them.

-Time lapse videos, were also produced.
-This one above shows the composting worms being fed carrot pulp, asparagus and shredded paper.
-They devoured it in 13 days, turning it into fertilized dirt.
-Part way through, the lid to the worm bin is opened so the scene is visible in color (the camera switches from infra-red to color mode).
+Time lapse videos were also produced.
+This one above shows an amplified perspective of the transformation of waste into fertilizer.
+This video reveals the awesome efficiency of these soil organisms and reminds me that human life depends upon them.
+When the worm bin lid is opened the scene is visible in color (the camera switches from infra-red to color mode).

 Multiple LIVE Feedings occurred over four months, with the wormcam webcam live streaming 24/7.